 In order to be eligible for financial aid, you must fulfill the following requirements:

-- Plan to complete a college degree or certificate program at Green River College
+- Plan to complete a college degree or certificate program that is at least 25 credits at Green River College

 - Not in default on a federal student loan, do not owe a refund on a federal grant and use aid only for educational purposes

 - Maintain Satisfactory Academic Progress toward your program

 If you meet the basic eligibility criteria, the Financial Aid office will determine your Financial Need; most financial aid programs require you to have Financial Need.

 Financial Need is a calculation based on information you provide on the FAFSA/WASFA.
 Your Financial Need is determined based on the following formula:

 Financial Need = Cost of Attendance (COA) minus Expected Family Contribution (EFC)

 For instance, the Cost of Attendance (COA) for residents living at home is $11,601 and the Expected Family Contribution (EFC) is $2,000 then the student’s financial need is $9,601.

 In most cases, we are not permitted to award you aid that exceeds your COA or exceeds your Financial Need for certain types of aid.